Richard87/wg-vpn-server/README.md

     - [X] Generate Private key if missing
     - [X] Configure with Private key
     - [X] Find next available IP
+    - [ ] Flag to use binary (for example boringtun or wireguard-go, if not set, use kernel)
     - [ ] Validate IP on create
     - [ ] Create wgX device if missing (depending on platform)
         - Init device if not up